 Mobility managers do not have enough resources or staff to create proper remote workforce policies, frameworks, or approval processes.

 However, companies usually don’t have a full team dedicated to this process.
 They may have one person who manages and oversees the workforce while performing all the other functions of that department.
 When this responsibility falls to one person who is then pulled in several directions and serves many functions within the company, it creates challenges, stress, and risk.
-They don’t have the time or resources to consider all the obligations necessary when they have employees in multiple jurisdictions.
+They don’t have the time or resources to consider all the necessary obligations when they have employees in multiple jurisdictions.

 - Do you know what job functions your employees are performing?

-- Are your employees being productive and motivated?
+- Are your employees productive and motivated?

 - Are you ensuring the safety and wellbeing of your employees?

 With some employees working remotely, some working on a hybrid model (in office and at home), some working as commuters, and some who may be on an international assignment, the need to know where everyone is located has added another layer of complexity within the business.

 With employees theoretically working wherever they choose, companies must consider duty of care—the legal and ethical obligation that employers have to ensure the health, safety, and well-being of their employees.
-This could include local-level health and safety regulations (e.g., OSHA in the US) either with a US state or another country, workers’ compensation coverage or other personal regulatory compliance, such as immigration and tax compliance.
+This could include local-level health and safety regulations (e.g., OSHA in the US) either with a US state or another country, workers’ compensation coverage, or other personal regulatory compliance, such as immigration and tax compliance.

-HR and mobility teams don’t have an integrated technology solution that provides good data and actionable advice
+HR and mobility teams don’t have an integrated technology solution that provides good data and actionable advice.

 Virtually all companies with a mobile workforce require technology to assist in managing their mobility program—and in the age of virtual assignments and remote workforces, technology is even more important.
-This technology may include features such as dashboards that allow you to monitor an employee’s tax information in near-real time, portals that enable your taxpayers to upload tax documents, and tracking capabilities that assist in monitoring employees’ locations.
+This technology may include features such as dashboards that allow you to monitor an employee’s tax information in near-real time, portals that enable your taxpayers to upload tax documents, and tracking capabilities that assist in monitoring employee locations.
 But just having up-to-date access to this information is rarely a complete solution to the tax compliance issues that often accompany a mobile workforce.

 Having an integrated technology solution, one that not only provides the data, but also helps you understand it and is integrated throughout your program, teams, and vendors, is crucial to the success of your rapidly growing mobile workforce.
-A technology solution should help you assess current risks your workforce is creating, find gaps in your compliance program and mobility policies, and provide automation for things like approval processes that enables mobility managers to focus on other important matters.
+A technology solution should help you assess current risks your workforce is creating, find gaps in your compliance program and mobility policies, and provide automation for things like approval processes that enable mobility managers to focus on other important matters.

 What actionable things can you do now to help reduce the fatigue?

-Get support from your senior leaders
+Get support from your senior leaders.

-- Let company priorities guide efforts – Companies generally have three broad priorities fueling their policies: employee experience, cost reduction, and corporate compliance.
+- Let company priorities guide efforts.
+Companies generally have three broad priorities fueling their policies: employee experience, cost reduction, and corporate compliance.
 By determining your company’s biggest concerns and setting priorities accordingly, you narrow the scope of responsibilities—making it easier to drive remote work policies and processes that promote your company’s goals.

-Communicate often with other teams and departments
+Communicate often with other teams and departments.

 move—whether on a permanent basis or when their jobs require them to work in multiple jurisdictions.
 Getting relevant teams together so you can establish a plan, implement a process, and work together to make it successful is an essential first step in managing your obligations.

 Understand what each team has responsibility for and access to, and then bring the teams together to see the full picture.

-- The HR team has responsibility over where employees are residing and working and whether new employees are being hired remotely
+- The HR team has responsibility over where employees are residing and working and whether new employees are being hired remotely.

-- The mobility team has responsibility and insight into which employees are moving, where employees are moving to, and the length of stay in each location
+- The mobility team has responsibility and insight into which employees are moving, where employees are moving to, and the length of stay in each location.

-- The equity team has responsibility over the withholding of shares to cover taxes, and providing informational reports to payroll as well as the brokerage firm
+- The equity team has responsibility over the withholding of shares to cover taxes and providing informational reports to payroll as well as the brokerage firm.

-- The payroll team has responsibility over the global reporting for compensation and tax withholding
+- The payroll team has responsibility over the global reporting for compensation and tax withholding.

-- Other teams, such as the corporate tax team and finance team, have responsibility over and interest in permanent establishment, transfer pricing, chargebacks, and accruals and should also be brought into the conversations
+- Other teams, such as the corporate tax team and finance team, have responsibility over and interest in permanent establishment, transfer pricing, chargebacks, and accruals and should also be brought into the conversations.

 We created a remote workforce checklist that will help you understand key issues to consider for your remote workforce program.
 By thinking through these questions, you will be able to understand the key issues for your remote workforce plans, identify potential tax compliance gaps, and determine next steps for implementing a process to minimize your compliance concerns.

 We work with many of our clients to create a project timeline for their remote workforce plans.
 We use a phased approach with our clients so we can address their immediate needs and spread out the less critical ones over several months to help with time management and staffing levels.
 Our roadmap is structured like this:

-- Phase 1: Review current policies and documents, draft proposed edits, and identify business risk, mobility tax concerns, and payroll issues
+- Phase 1: Review current policies and documents, draft proposed edits, and identify business risk, mobility tax concerns, and payroll issues.

-- Phase 3: Implement process changes, update policies, and draft tax guides and FAQ documents based on company requirements and decisions
+- Phase 3: Implement process changes, update policies, and draft tax guides and FAQ documents based on company requirements and decisions.

 Your external mobility vendors such as your mobility tax provider, relocation management company, and immigration firm are well versed in remote workforce scenarios.
-While there is no one size fits all approach to developing full policies around this “new normal,” these firms are a good resource to help guide you through some of the considerations.
-They work with many clients of all sizes and across all industries so chances are they have worked through some of these questions and have developed best practices.
+While there is no one size fits all approach to developing full policies around this new normal, these firms are a good resource to help guide you through some of the considerations, which will in turn help you.
+They work with many clients of all sizes and across all industries, so chances are they have worked through some of these questions and have developed best practices.
 Lean on them to help you develop policies that will work for your program, your company, and your remote employees.

 Download our Outsourcing Evaluation Checklist for Your Mobility Tax Program for considerations at each step of an international assignment and to help you determine when you should bring on an outside vendor for support.

-GTN is here to help – We help clients work through the intricacies of building, implementing, and retaining a remote workforce program.
-If you are looking for assistance or guidance in building a policy, creating automation around an approval process, or looking for help in addressing your compliance concerns, schedule a call with our team.
+With proper planning, communication, and support, there is a lot that can be done to alleviate some of the stress HR and mobility managers are feeling as it relates to a mobile workforce.
+GTN is here to help.
+We assist clients in working through the intricacies of building, implementing, and retaining a remote workforce program.
+If you are looking for guidance in building a policy, creating automation around an approval process, or in addressing your compliance concerns, schedule a call with our team.